Kristiene Clarke

-Kristiene Clarke is a documentary director, producer and academic.
+Kristiene Clarke is a British documentary director, producer and academic.
 She is the first transgender filmmaker in the world to have created documentaries addressing the topic.
 She has had extensive education and training in various forms of filming and production, and over 70 flagship films to her name since she began directing and producing in 1988.
 Her work contains themes of cultural, political and sexual diversity and documents the lives and adversity of a variety of people from contrasting backgrounds.
 Throughout her work she strives to challenge stereotypes and ensure individuals' sexuality and trans identity are not withheld from them.
 She believes that analysing how the LGBT community is represented via media platforms such as books, TV and film can provide an insight into the contemporary values held within society.
 Clarke states that there is a popular assumption that transgender individuals are part of a homogeneous group with identical values, and through her filmmaking she aims to unhinge this notion.

-Currently she resides in London, England with her dog, Harry and cat, Burt.
+As of 2015 she resides in London, England with her dog, Harry, and cat, Burt.